chrisdembia/yeadon/doc/measurements.rst

 .. image:: cld72_yeadon_meas_0716.png

+It is lengths, not heights, that you measure off the subjects.
+That is to say that the length inputs are cumulative length measurements, not the heights of each individual stadium solid.
+For example, The "length" of the Ls5 acromion level is measured from Ls0, the hip joint centre, not from Ls4.
+The figure above lists the level from which the length to other levels are measured.

 Scaling densities via a measured mass
 -------------------------------------
 The mass of the model is estimated from the measurements described above, along